Planning a weekend in Scottsdale, Arizona? Great idea! Here are my tips for making the most of a break in this great little city.

 You’ll also explore Taliesen West’s close link to nature and see for yourself how it was built in harmony with its surroundings, a philosophy that echoes across all of Wright’s designs.

-As a side note, if you’re an architecture fan and you can manage to visit Scottsdale during the week, make plans to check out Cosanti, the gallery and studio (and former residence) of the late Italian-American architect Paolo Soleri.
+As a side note, if you’re an architecture fan, make plans to check out Cosanti, the gallery and studio (and former residence) of the late Italian-American architect Paolo Soleri.
 It’s one of the secret things to do in Scottsdale – not many people know about this place.

 Soleri constructed the earth houses here himself, many of which are partially underground, providing year-round insulation.
 Stroll through the myriad doorways and secret paths for a glimpse of still-running workshops and buildings that blend into their surroundings.